• Skip to primary navigation

 Why You Might Want a VPN on Your Router

-• Protects even the unsupported devices in your network: Not all devices that can connect to the internet are compatible with VPNs.
+- Protects even the unsupported devices in your network: Not all routers or internet devices are VPN compatible.
 Think Smart TVs, streaming media players, gaming consoles, and IoT devices such as smart speakers and security cameras.
 This is bad news because these devices can be utilized to compromise your online privacy and security.
 However, once you set up a VPN on your router, every other device that connects to that router will have that extra layer of security.

 Disadvantages of a VPN Router

-• Routers may limit a VPN’s encryption power: All top virtual private network services support multiple connection protocols that combine with solid encryption standards to ensure that hackers and online spies cannot decrypt your internet traffic.
-OpenVPN is currently the most trusted protocol.
+- Routers may limit a VPN’s encryption power: All top virtual private network services support multiple connection protocols that combine with solid encryption standards to ensure that hackers and online spies cannot decrypt your internet traffic.
+OpenVPN has historically been the most trusted VPN protocol but the Wireguard protocol is quickly overtaking it.
 Unfortunately, some older network devices may not support it.
 Instead, they use the outdated PPTP and L2TP/IPSec protocols which only guarantee basic encryption.

 Compatibility: Will My Router Work with a VPN?

-For example, in most cases you won’t be able to install a VPN on a router given to you by your cable or internet company.
+For example, in most cases, you won’t be able to install a VPN on a router given to you by your cable or internet service provider.

 You will need to have your own, 3rd-party router that connects to one of the LAN ports on your modem.